picovico/apidocs/docs/videos/index.md

                     'data': [{'message': 'Video is being processed.'}]
                     '_count': 1,
                     // Only if checking with test API application.
-                    // Please see response format above for reference in case of test as
+                    // Please see response format above for reference when video ready in case of test as
                     // this will be the only response available.
                     '_test': true
                 }